vfp2/MeterFeeder/README.md

 # MeterFeeder & Parking Warden

-**MeterFeeder** is a C++ driver library that allows you to read in random bytes simultaneously from [Core Invention](https://coreinvention.com/)'s MED (Mind Enabled Drive) quantum random number generator USB devices.
+**MeterFeeder** is a C++ driver library that allows you to read in random bytes simultaneously from [Core Invention](https://coreinvention.com/)'s MED (Mind-Enabled Drive) quantum random number generator USB devices.
 Read the comment in generator.h for more of a description or MED_DEVICES.md for a list of the different type of MED devices available.

-**Parking Warden** is a work-in-progress (consider it a buggy early alpha) Python wrapper around MeterFeeder library that graphs the output of these devices.
+**Parking Warden** is a work-in-progress (consider it in beta) Python wrapper around MeterFeeder library that graphs the output of these devices.
+The objective of this tool is to be able to compare the responsiveness of multiple types of MED devices in an MMI (mind/matter interaction) context.

 ## TL;DR; I just want to run it!